rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/servicenet-publicnet-requirement.rst

   configuration at the same time.

-1) Create a Cloud Network via the portal.
+1) :rax-dev-docs:`Create a Cloud Network via
+the Neutron API<cloud-networks/v2/api-reference/network-operations/#create-network>`
+or via the neutron CLI.
+You cannot create the network via the mycloud portal.

-:rax-dev-docs:`Update the Cloud Network subnet
+2) Within the Cloud Network you just created, :rax-dev-docs:`Create a subnet
-<cloud-networks/v2/api-reference/subnet-operations/#update-subnet>`
+<cloud-networks/v2/api-reference/subnet-operations/#create-subnet>`
-to include the following information:
+including the following information:

+  * **IP version**: We use version 4 in these examples, but version 6 will work.
+    Only one IP version (4 or 6) may be created per Cloud Network.

   * **Gateway IP**: We recommend specifying the first available IP in your network range, such as '.1' for a /24 network.